 > Avoid writing something along the lines of “I will not miss anyone or anything from school.” – nobody really wants to read their yearbook and see that kind of message.

 3 – Autographs

 Often situated at the end of a yearbook, autograph pages offer blank pages that can be filled up with personalised messages.

 You can leave simple greetings, heart-felt letters, or even creative illustrations to enshrine memories of the years gone by!

 So, in this first chapter, you discovered the main types of yearbook messages.
 It was a short overview of what we usually find in a yearbook.
 Now, it’s time for you to discover excellent tips to write your own yearbook message.
 This is what Chapter 2 is all about.

 There is also a printable version of this guide (a free 25 page eBook) that you can download here.

-We also recommend you access your free account to try your favourite tips and tricks directly.
+We also recommend you access your trial account to try your favorite tips and tricks directly.
 It will be even easier for you to understand what you can do using Fusion Yearbooks!